Skip to main content

 Root cause and explanation

-The Workflow Analyzer captures real-time DOM states including dynamic and user-interacted content, which may detect more accessibility issues compared to static scans like website scans.
-So, a difference in the issue count is expected if you compare scans between multiple products.
+The Workflow Analyzer captures real-time DOM states, including dynamic and user-interacted content.
+So it can detect more accessibility issues than static scans such as website scans.
+A difference in the issue count is expected if you compare scans between multiple products.

 Which products show changes to issue count